cloudonlanapps/keep_it_package/online_store/docs/pending_tests.md

 - [X] DT1 Server can recognize DateTimeOriginal as CreateDate

-## Filters

-- [X] F1 without any filter, getAll retrives all the items in the repo
-- [X] F2 isCollection - helps to fiter out collections from media
-- [X] F3 parentId helps to filter out items based on parentID (null or any valid collectionId)
-- [X] F4 CreateDate retrives all files with the same day.
-Not just exact Date&Time
-- [X] F5 CreateDate_year & CreateDate_month - Combination extracts all the items from the days in that year and month,
-- [X] F6 CreateDate_month & CreateDate_day - Combination extracts all the items for the given month and day for every available years

-- [ ] F3 From a collection, can return images from a specific (month, day) (ignoring year)
-- [ ] F4 From a collection, can return images from a specific month, given (year, month)

 ## Known issues

 - [X] there is no way to differentiate soft delete and hard delete. fixed by adding a new flag isDeletePermanet
 - [ ] ensure createDate can't be set to collections
-- [ ] CreateDate extracts exact match for both date and time.
-Need to modify such that it looks only for the date
+- [X] CreateDate extracts exact match for both date and time.
+Need to modify such that it looks only for the date This is now taken care as we use different syntax.
+        The change to fix this causes the next issue
+- [ ] "LB2 invalid query filters" This test fails as the server ignores unknown fields instead of throwing error Need to figure it out how we can throw error in that scenario